 In case there are payments overdue, we proactively remind borrowers frequently, and try our best to get in touch with them.
 Late payments can negatively impact our relationship with the borrower, and in some severe cases the terms of the loan may be violated.
-While having outstanding overdue payments, a bitcoin loan borrower CANNOT get any new loans from Delancey Street.
+While having outstanding overdue payments, a bitcoin loan borrower CANNOT get any new loans.

 If a loan is overdue for more than 30 days, it could endanger the loan, and termination may be possible.
 It means we send all overdue, and future payments, to a debt collection company.
 Furthermore, all payments will become due instantly.
 If a payment is late for more than 90 days, then the loan could be in default.
 Again, the claim and all outstanding payments will be sent to a debt collection day.

 Bitcoin is a decentralized cryptocurrency.
 As a platform, we can help you get bitcoin loans.
 It doesn’t matter where you are in the USA – we can help.
 In order to get a loan in a fiat currency of your choice, you must offer the crypto as collateral.
 You don’t need to sell your crypto, nor do you need to lose the upside potential of it – if it goes up.
 You keep it, and get an instant loan for your cryptocurrency.

 Typically, yes – you will be required to surrender the cryptocurrency to the lender.
 This is due to the fact the lender needs to protect themselves in case you default.
 In the event you default on the loan, the bitcoin lender will liquidate your bitcoins and sell them in order to gain their original investment back.